-In October 2013, the Company issued a new CON for generation capacity.
-The CON listed a requirement of 36 MW of generating capacity, in two 18 MW instalments to be operational April 2016 and May 2016.
+Following the cancellation by the ERA of the solicitation process that had commenced with the Certificate of Need ("CON") issued by CUC in November 2011, the Company issued a new CON in October 2013 for generation capacity.
+The CON listed a requirement of 36 megawatts ("MW") of generating capacity, in two 18 MW instalments to be operational April 2016 and May 2016.

 In November 2013, the ERA issued a solicitation for Statements of Qualifications from prospective bidders.
 In January 2014, the ERA announced the parties selected as qualified bidders and released the request for proposal document to all qualified bidders.
-Bids are due in mid-May, 2014 with a decision from the ERA on the top ranked bidder to be published in July 2014.
+The Company submitted a bid in May, 2014 and a decision is expected imminently as the time given by the ERA for the announcement of the winning bidder was late July.

-A licence fee of 1%, payable to the Government, is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month as a pass-through charge.
+A licence fee of 1%, payable to the Government, is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month as a passthrough charge.
 In addition to the licence fee, a regulatory fee of $\frac{1}{2}$ of 1% is charged on gross revenues, then prorated and applied only to customer billings with consumption over 1,000 kWh per month.